“I’ve been through a lot. People ask ‘Is she going to appear? Is she dead?’ Well, I’m here and you couldn’t keep me away.” – Judy Garland, 1969

 February 2, 1937: Judy appeared on the radio show “Ben Bernie and All The Lads” on NBC Radio broadcast by WJZ, Blue Network.
 Judy sang a Roger Edens routine titled “Oh Say Can You Swing.”
 No recording of this show is known to exist.

 This is also one of the times that’s thought to be when Judy had her first abortion.
-She allegedly had more than one during her time at MGM (some claim three total) and definitely had one during her marriage to Rose.
+She allegedly had more than one abortion during her time at MGM (some claim a total of three) and definitely had one during her marriage to Rose.
 The studio, her mother, and Rose (to a smaller extent) all agreed that a child would halt the Garland career which was shooting straight to the top.
 They convinced Judy to go through with the procedure.
 It’s been said that this was one of the main reasons for the breakup of Judy’s marriage to Rose.